slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigEditorExtra.md

 ## Deserialize Blueprint Class Instances

-The Property System is powerful enough that you can create new Blueprint Class, which is equivalent to C++ `UCLASS` to some extents, in the editor.
-DataConfig can support these with some extra efforts.
+The Property System is so powerful that you can create new Blueprint Class, which is equivalent to C++ `UCLASS` to some extents, within the Blueprint Editor.
+In this example we implemented deserializing these.

 Blueprint Class can be referenced by the blueprint asset path: